Is there a place for samp in your diet?

 In South Africa we braai.
 If you don’t like it, you … actually, no. Everyone likes it.
 But braaivleis is not our only culinary indulgence.

-A slow-cooked potjiekos paired with steaming samp truly hits the spot as well.
-Can you say comfort food?
+A slow-cooked potjiekos paired with steaming samp truly hits the spot.
+Truly comfort food!

 Unfortunately comfort food often means “beware, this will make you fat”.